You are here

 This section displays information about compliance monitoring activities at registered pesticide establishments.
 Inspections, along with reviews of any information EPA or states require to be submitted, help EPA and states ensure that facilities are in compliance with environmental laws/regulations.

 This metric is the count of FIFRA producing establishment inspections conducted by EPA and states and tribes.
 The inspection counts include inspections conducted with both federal and state inspector credentials/authority.
 (Note: only inspections conducted with federal inspection authority are subsequently reviewed by EPA regions and a violation determination is made.)
-The state and tribe inspection counts are based on the 2011, 2012, 2013, 2014, and 2015 annual summaries of pesticide inspection and enforcement accomplishments submitted in EPA form 5700-33H.
+The state and tribe inspection counts are based on the 2011 - 2016 annual summaries of pesticide inspection and enforcement accomplishments submitted in EPA form 5700-33H.

 The EPA inspection count is derived from a data query of ICIS.
 At this time, ICIS data does not clearly identify producing establishments for each inspection record.
 The EPA inspection data estimates the number of producing establishments inspected by counting the following EPA FIFRA inspection types: 1) Establishment General Product Review, 2) Establishment Records Review, and 3) Establishment Specific Product Review.